Medical Letter for Extenuating Circumstances at University

 Extenuating Circumstances Letter or University Sick Note — Which Do You Need?

 These are two distinct documents serving different purposes.
-A university extenuating circumstances letter is a detailed clinical narrative; a sick note is a simpler absence certificate.
-Choosing the right one matters — submitting a sick note to a mitigating circumstances panel, or a extenuating circumstances letter to an absence form, can result in the wrong level of consideration.
+A university extenuating circumstances letter is a detailed clinical narrative; a is a simpler absence certificate.
+Choosing the right one matters.
+Submitting a sick note to a mitigating circumstances panel, or an extenuating circumstances letter to an absence form, can result in the wrong level of consideration.
 Here is how to tell them apart:

-• A health condition has affected your academic performance — grades, quality of work, ability to concentrate — over a sustained period
+• ✔ A health condition has affected your academic performance over a sustained period

-• You are appealing an academic decision — grade, degree classification, progression, or resit outcome
+• ✔ You are appealing an academic decision, such as a grade, degree classification, progression, or resit outcome

-• Your university needs detailed clinical narrative about how your condition impacted your studies, not just confirmation of illness
+• ✔ Your university needs detailed clinical narrative about how your condition impacted your studies

 You need a university sick note if:

-• Your university’s process asks for a standard medical certificate rather than a formal mitigating circumstances submission
+• ✔ Your university's process asks for a standard medical certificate rather than a formal MC submission

 → Get a university sick note here

-If you are unsure which applies, check your university’s mitigating circumstances policy.
-If the process involves a formal panel, committee, or academic appeals board — you need a extenuating circumstances letter.
-If your university simply needs medical evidence of illness to excuse an absence or support an extension request — a university sick note is sufficient.
+If you are unsure which applies, check your university's mitigating circumstances policy.
+If the process involves a formal panel, committee, or academic appeals board, you need an extenuating circumstances letter.
+If your university simply needs medical evidence of illness to excuse an absence or support an extension request, a university sick note is sufficient.

 What Counts as Mitigating Circumstances?

 Mitigating circumstances are unexpected, significant events outside your control that have materially affected your ability to study or perform in assessments.
 Universities require that circumstances be genuine, documented, and directly linked to the academic impact claimed.
+Under the QAA UK Quality Code, universities must operate procedures that are fair, transparent, and consistently applied.
 Medical evidence from a GMC-registered doctor is the most widely accepted and most persuasive form of evidence a panel can receive.

 🧠